Multiplex (webcomic): Development

 McAlpin began posting Multiplex in July 2005.
 His brother Lawrence, a programmer, helped set up the website for him and later programmed the Multiplex iPhone app.
 When McAlpin began writing his webcomic, he liberally made use of the dynamic canvas size of webcomics, making his strips as long as they needed to be.
 McAlpin originally intended to create Multiplex as an animated short, but abandoned the idea and later decided to publish it as a webcomic.
-Visually, McAlpin was strongly influenced by cut paper animation and vector graphics, stating that "the flatness of it can be beautiful thing."
+Visually, McAlpin was strongly influenced by cut paper animation and vector graphics, stating that "the flatness of it can be [a] beautiful thing."
 The writing of Multiplex was inspired by Archie, South Park, Clone High, and sitcoms like The Office and It's Always Sunny in Philadelphia.

 In an interview with Newsarama, McAlpin stated that he is not fond of reading webcomics online, stating that print comics have four times the detail that digital comics have.
 McAlpin has worked in printing and publishing for most of his life, and stated "I love the weight to books, the design, the texture of the paper, and especially the higher quality reproduction of the art."
 A collection of early Multiplex strips was released in print in 2010 under the title Multiplex: Enjoy the Show.
 McAlpin noted that his webcomic's 500+ strip archive could be intimidating, and that a paperback print collection would make it easier for new readers to get into the series.
 McAlpin funded the release through crowdfunding on Kickstarter, setting a goal of $7,500 USD and raising over $12,500.
 McAlpin later suggested that he may have been the first webcartoonist to use Kickstarter to fund a print release.
 The book was published in September 2010 by Chase Sequence Co.
 Two more collected editions have been released since.

 Multiplex ended its run in April 2017 and McAlpin began developing a stand-alone animated film, titled Multiplex 10.
 In order to fund the film, McAlpin raised over US$15,000 through Kickstarter.
 Multiplex 10 is set up as a prequel to the webcomic, featuring the characters as they appeared early-on.
 McAlpin also hopes to be running an animated series after releasing the film.